+Capt Jim Klopfer offers Siesta Key fishing charters to guests visiting Siesta Key and Sarasota, Florida.
 Siesta Key is a barrier island near Sarasota, Florida in the Gulf of Mexico, an hour south of Tampa.
-Siesta Key offers visitors fantastic angling opportunities all year long.
+While famous for it's white sand beaches, Siesta Key offers visitors fantastic angling opportunities all year long.
 The best way to experience this action is to go out with a professional captain.
+Captain Jim Klopfer is out on the water over 200 days a year and has been guiding anglers in Sarasota since 1991.
 Clients going out on fishing charters do very well on a variety of species using multiple techniques.

 Most of the fishing charters involve the use of light spinning tackle.
 The grass flats surrounding Siesta Key are shallow and open; the use of heavy tackle is not required.
 Live shrimp and small bait fish account for a lot of fish for clients.
 Artificial lures such as jigs and plugs also fool a bunch of fish.
 The simple lead head jig with a soft plastic trailer work very well most of the year, especially when the water is cooler.
 Live bait does perform well in the summer.
 Catching a well full of live bait and using them as chum to attract fish to the boat is a proven technique in Sarasota Bay.
 Fly anglers are not to be left out, as any species that will hit a jig will also take a well presented fly.